apache/dolphinscheduler/docs/docs/en/guide/resource/configuration.md

 # You need to set this parameter when private cloud s3.
 If S3 uses public cloud, you only need to set resource.aws.region or set to the endpoint of a public cloud such as S3.cn-north-1.amazonaws.com.cn
 resource.aws.s3.endpoint=http://localhost:9000

+# resource store on HDFS/S3 path, resource file will store to this hadoop hdfs path, self configuration,
+# please make sure the directory exists on hdfs and have read write permissions. "/dolphinscheduler" is recommended
+resource.storage.upload.base.path=/tmp/dolphinscheduler

+# The AWS access key. if resource.storage.type=S3 or use EMR-Task, This configuration is required
+resource.aws.access.key.id=minioadmin
+# The AWS secret access key. if resource.storage.type=S3 or use EMR-Task, This configuration is required
+resource.aws.secret.access.key=minioadmin
+# The AWS Region to use. if resource.storage.type=S3 or use EMR-Task, This configuration is required
+resource.aws.region=cn-north-1
+# The name of the bucket.
+You need to create them by yourself.
+Otherwise, the system cannot start.
+All buckets in Amazon S3 share a single namespace; ensure the bucket is given a unique name.
+resource.aws.s3.bucket.name=dolphinscheduler
+# You need to set this parameter when private cloud s3.
+If S3 uses public cloud, you only need to set resource.aws.region or set to the endpoint of a public cloud such as S3.cn-north-1.amazonaws.com.cn
+resource.aws.s3.endpoint=http://localhost:9000

 # if resource.storage.type=HDFS, the user must have the permission to create directories under the HDFS root path
-resource.hdfs.root.user=hdfs
+resource.hdfs.root.user=root
-# if resource.storage.type=S3, the value like: s3a://dolphinscheduler; if resource.storage.type=HDFS and namenode HA is enabled, you need to copy core-site.xml and hdfs-site.xml to conf dir
+# if resource.storage.type=S3, the value like: s3a://dolphinscheduler;
+# if resource.storage.type=HDFS and namenode HA is enabled, you need to copy core-site.xml and hdfs-site.xml to conf dir
-resource.hdfs.fs.defaultFS=hdfs://mycluster:8020
+resource.hdfs.fs.defaultFS=hdfs://localhost:8020

 # whether to startup kerberos
 hadoop.security.authentication.startup.state=false